1917 college football rankings

 The 1917 college football season rankings included a ranking by the International News Service news agency.

 International News Service

+International News Service football rankings for 1917.

 International News Service (INS) released a top ten ranking to their newswire on December 1.

 INS is designated by the National Collegiate Athletic Association (NCAA) as a "major selector" of national championships, and their contemporary rankings for 1952–1957 are included in the NCAA college football records book.